xinwang-cdut/xinwang-cdut.github.io/_news/announcement_1.md

 ---
 layout: post
 title: An in-depth exchanges with Prof. Simon Loew's team from ETH Zurich
-date: 2025-06-26 12:00:00
+date: 2025-06-27 11:30:00
 inline: false
 related_posts: false
 ---

-Today, Prof. Simon Loew and Dr. Radhika Vidanage De Silva from ETH Zürich joined our team for an in-depth exchange on cold-region hazard chains.
+Today, Prof. Simon Loew and Dr. Radhika Vidanage De Silva from ETH Zürich joined our team for an in-depth exchange on cascading hazards in high mountains.

 ---